Learn to Draw with Markers and Ink like a Pro

 One drawback to using them is that it’s not easy to correct mistakes.
 To work successfully, you need a bit of confidence and some drawing experience.

 The many different types of markers go by various names, such as art markers, marker pens, artist pens, brush pens and paint markers.
 Art pens and markers come in every color you can imagine and can be purchased in sets to save money.
 They vary in size and tip shape and are further distinguished by their colorant, which can be dye, ink or paint, and alcohol-, water- or solvent-based.

 Different Types of Markers

-When wondering how to draw with markers, it’s important to consider the different types of markers.
-There are three kinds listed below: alcohol-based, water-based and solvent-based markers.
-Discover which markers are best for your drawing.
+When learning how to draw with markers, it’s important to consider the different types.
+Three common kinds of markers are listed below: alcohol-based, water-based and solvent-based.
+Knowing the different qualities of each will help you choose which markers are best for your drawing needs.